Anthropic constraint on transient variations of fundamental constants

-\end{widetext} The striking changes in the geometries of the water molecule at increased $\alpha$ would lead to alternative chemistry and biology.
-For example, in contrast to the bent water molecules that form three-dimensional networks of hydrogen bonds, the ultra-relativistic linear water molecules could only form two-dimensional networks.
+The striking changes in the $\mathrm{H}_2 \mathrm{O}$ geometry at increased $\alpha$ would lead to alternative chemistry and biology.
+For example, in contrast to the bent water molecules that form three-dimensional networks of hydrogen bonds, the ultra-relativistic linear $\mathrm{H}_2 \mathrm{O}$ could only form two-dimensional networks.
 This is anticipated to substantially decrease the freezing and boiling points of water\cite{Stillnger1980,Chang2005}.

-As a result, an encounter with a DM clump wherein $\alpha\approx\alpha^\star$ would be catastrophic for life on Earth.
-The above observation translates to an anthropic requirement that since life first emerged on its surface, Earth has not encountered a ``large-$\alpha$'' DM clump.
-For concreteness, we assume that the ``large-$\alpha$'' variations are driven by a conventional quadratic coupling of photons to DM in the form~\cite{DerPos14,Olive2008}
+Finally, we require that protons remain stable.
+Nominally, proton is lighter than neutron, precluding proton decay.
+The $p-n$ mass difference results from a delicate cancellation between electromagnetic ($\propto\alpha$) and $u-d$ quark mass splitting effects~\cite{Borsanyi2015}.
+Increasing $\alpha$ to $\sim 10\alpha_0$ spoils this balance leading \APD{ both to the $\beta^+$ decay $p\rightarrow n+e^+ + \nu_e$ and atomic electron capture $p+e^- \rightarrow n + \nu_e$}, both energetically forbidden at the nominal $\alpha$ but allowed at large $\alpha$, see Appendix F for details.